beeCwright/ml_experiments/README.md

 ### Usage

- - Create a controller instance which will read a yaml configuration file, and get the latest experiment updates, or create an experiment entry is none exists.
+ - Create a controller instance which will read a yaml configuration file, and get the latest experiment updates, or create an experiment entry if none exists.

 ``` python
 import ml_experiments as me